 If you’re noticing your cat or dog is biting, scratching, or licking areas of their body excessively, it may very well be due to a flea bite allergy.
 As mentioned, some animals experience a more severe reaction to flea bites, as they are actually allergic to the flea saliva.

 A tell-tale sign of a flea infestation is known as ‘flea dirt’, which is actually dried blood particles left behind by the insect.
-You may also notice hair loss, blood stains on the skin and coat, a greasy or matted appearance of the hair/fur, inflammation of the skin (particularly inside the ears), scabs/crusting of the skin, and sometimes discharge in the affected areas.
+You may also notice hair loss, hot spots, blood stains on the skin and coat, a greasy or matted appearance of the hair/fur, inflammation of the skin folds (particularly inside the ears), scabs/crusting of the skin, and sometimes discharge in the affected areas.

 However, because some pets are sensitive to certain types of medicated flea dips, shampoos, soaps, flea collars and other topical treatments, you may want to take extra precautions if you know your dog or cat has a preexisting allergic condition or skin sensitivity.
 Consult your veterinarian for a comprehensive year-round flea control routine, particularly for dogs and cats who suffer severe flea allergy dermatitis.

 If you notice your dog or cat is experiencing acute skin irritations associated with dermatitis, you will want to consult with your veterinarian for allergy testing.

 He or she may conduct several different tests, including skin swabs/scrapings to check for microscopic parasites, fecal and blood analysis to rule out internal parasites, and intradermal allergy skin tests to determine if your pet suffers from allergies (and if so, what specific allergens to avoid).
 If your pet is prone to biting or scratching, a cone (also known as an Elizabethan collar) or other alternative is recommended to prevent your dog from ingesting any topical treatments.